 I got directly involved with a number of other programmes over the years, possibly the most significant being regularly appearing on Swap Shop and Superstore; co-presenting and co-producing TECHNO; producing and directing on Future Fantastic (a Tomorrow's World spin-off); co-devising Robot Wars and, more recently, operating K-9 for the latest Doctor Who and The Sarah-Jane Adventures.

 All inter-dispersed with talks; lectures; guesting at SF Conventions and talking part in endless DVDs on 'the making of Doctor Who'.

 NEW I am now doing more talks; there's an overall look - as below - but they also now have their own separate page here

-Writing books continues - NEW the latest is an autobiography based around my hobby model-making interests, titled Mat's Marvelous Model Museum.
+Writing books continues - NEW the latest is my first book for Haynes.

 There is also, with Mike Tucker, BBC VFX on the whole story of the BBC Visual Effects Department.